UWPCE-PythonCert/Py300/source/debugging.rst

 Some helpful hints with stacktraces:

 - May seem obvious, but...
 Read it carefully!
 - What is the error?
+Try reading it aloud.
 - The first place to look is the bottom.
 - More than likely the error is in your code, not established packages.
 - Sometimes that error was triggered by something else, and you need to look higher.